ggchiriac/Evolution-of-LEO-Satellite-Distributions/README.md

 # Evolution-of-LEO-Satellite-Distributions
 Our team took 3rd Place in the "Catch a Star" astrophysics research contest, organized by the European Association for Astronomy Education.

-We studied how Low Earth Orbit satellite position probabilities evolved over time due to friction, gravitational effects, and radiation.
+Making use of Space-Track's database of 73k satellites in orbit, we studied how Low Earth Orbit Satellite position probabilities will evolve over time due to friction, gravitational effects, and radiation.